 Bullying is the repetitive, intentional hurting of one person or group by another person or group, where the relationship involves an imbalance of power.
 It can happen face to face or online.
-'Baiting' is a form of bullying, whereby a person intentionally antagonises another person repeatedly by saying or doing things to annoy them.
-It is done to cause the person to react negatively, so that they get into trouble.
+There are four key elements to this definition: hurtful, repetition, power imbalance and intentional.
+'Baiting' is also a form of bullying.
+It is when you intentionally make a person angry, upset or annoyed by saying or doing things to annoy them, causing the person to react negatively, so that they get into trouble.